ecnuliuyang/AbunCR/README.md

 When covariates are missing at random, four estimation methods for the abundance are carried out under capture-recapture models.

-First method is based on a new maximum empirical likelihood.
+First method is a new maximum empirical likelihood estimation method (MELE).
 Refer to Liu et al. (2019+).

-Second method is based on the naive maximum empirical likelihood derived from the complete cases.
+Second method is based on the naive maximum empirical likelihood derived from the complete cases (CC).
 See Liu et al. (2017).

-The last two are based on the inverse probability weighting and multiple imputation methods.
+The last two are based on the inverse probability weighting (IPW) and multiple imputation (MI) methods.
 See Lee et al. (2016).

 # References